 The core lesson isn't about tactics or timing.
 It's about orientation.
 The team's first approach treated Reddit as an audience to broadcast to.
 Their second approach treated Reddit as a community to contribute to.
 The business results were a byproduct of genuine participation, not the goal of it.

 Patience compounds.
 The 30-day no-mention period felt painfully slow.
 But those 30 days built the foundation that made everything after them work.
 There are no shortcuts for building trust.
+As Buffer's community-led growth research shows, the most successful brands on social platforms invest in long-term relationships over quick wins.

 Transparency beats anonymity.
 Disclosing your affiliation upfront feels risky, but it eliminates the single biggest reason communities punish marketers: deception.
 People don't mind being sold to by someone who's honest about their perspective.
 They mind being manipulated by someone pretending to be impartial.